mariunaise/HDA-Thesis/content/SMHD.typ

 //This is also shown in @fig:smhd_2_2_reconstruction, as our quantizer curve is moved $1/16$ to the left and the right.
 In @fig:smhd_2_2_reconstruction, the two metric indices $i = plus.minus 1$ will be multiplied with $Phi$, yielding two quantizers, one moved $1/16$ to the left and one moved $1/16$ to the right.

 If a odd number of metrics is given, the offset can still be calculated using @eq:offset.
-Additionally, we will keep the original quantizer used during enrollment (@fig:smhd_3_2_reconstruction).
+Additionally, we will keep the original quantizer used during enrollment as the quantizer for metric $(s-1)/2$ (@fig:smhd_3_2_reconstruction).

+To find all metric offsets for values of $S > 3$, we can use @alg:find_offsets.
+For application, we calculate $phi$ based on $S$ and $M$ using @eq:offset.
+The resulting list of offsets is correctly ordered and can be mapped to the corresponding metrics in ascending order.// as we will show in @fig:4_2_offsets and @fig:6_2_offsets.

+#figure(
+  kind: "algorithm",
+  supplement: [Algorithm],
+  include("../pseudocode/offsets.typ")
+)<alg:find_offsets>

+==== Offset properties<par:offset_props>
+#inline-note[Diese section ist hier etwas fehl am Platz, ich weiß nur nicht genau wohin damit.
+Außerdem ist sie ein bisschen durcheinander geschrieben]
+Lets look deeper into the properties of the offset value $phi$.\
 Comparing @fig:smhd_2_2_reconstruction, @fig:smhd_3_2_reconstruction and their respective values of @eq:offset, we can observe, that the offset $Phi$ gets smaller the more metrics we use.

 #figure(
   table(